-Specialized oral and maxillofacial surgery is about much more than just tooth extractions.
-It concentrates on treating infections, regenerating bone and tissue, precise placement of dental implants and a special focus on jawbone conditions with their related disorders.
+Specialized oral and maxillofacial surgery is so much more than just tooth extractions.
+It concentrates on treating infections, regenerating bone and tissue, the precise placement of dental implants, and also a special focus on jawbone conditions with their related disorders.

-Our team of dentists includes a maxillofacial surgeon, two periodontists and a dedicated implantologist. having all these specialties in one clinic means we complete diagnosis and treatments more efficiently, almost always on just one appointment.
+Having all these specialties in one clinic means we complete diagnosis and treatments more efficiently, almost always on just one appointment.

 Reasons for Pulling Teeth